MUHLENBERG PRESIDENTIAL ASSISTANTSHIP PROGRAM - DAY PROGRAM

 3. Assistants will follow the management staff work calendar, working half-time (average of 20 hours per week) while enrolling for a half-time course load.
 For purposes of this program, a half-time course load is defined as two course units during each academic semester and two course units over the complete summer period.
 Class hours must be scheduled in consultation with the administrative supervisor to assure that satisfactory work schedules are maintained.
 Assistants are required to enroll through the Wescoe School in order to provide access to both day and Wescoe School courses.
 Assistants are regarded as part-time employees of Muhlenberg College.

 4. Assistants will be granted tuition remission, a taxable benefit, equal to a half-time load (2 courses per academic term) for the duration of their appointment.
 For instance, students whose term of appointment is one academic year (fall and spring semesters) will be granted tuition remission for a total of four course units.
 Students whose term of appointment is for one academic year and one summer will be granted tuition remission for a total of six course units.
 In instances where an additional course is needed for graduation or completion of a major or minor, special approval may be granted by the Vice President, Human Resources for one additional course unit at no cost during one term of appointment.
 Course audit fees do not qualify for tuition remission.
 Assistants will also receive a stipend of $600 per month.
 Withheld from this amount are taxes on both the stipend and the value of the tuition benefit received.
-Students will continue to pay the Student Activity Fee and will retain access to health and other student services during their term of employment.
+Students will continue to pay the Technology Fee, Student Activity Fee and Health & Wellness Fee.
+Students will retain access to health and other student services during their term of employment.
 They will be required to declare the value of tuition and stipends as income for federal and state income tax purposes.
 For questions regarding tax deductions, other witholding and the effect on monthly stipend checks, students are invited to consult with Ellen Pothering, Controller.
 Assistants are eligible for a 10% discount on most items in the Muhlenberg College Bookstore subject to limits established by the bookstore.

 5. Students should be aware that part-time students (2 courses during an academic semester) are not eligible for Dean's List.
 If students wish to be eligible for the Dean's List, they may choose to carry a three-course load and pay for the third course at Evening College rates.